XMM-Newton observations of ten high-redshift CAMIRA clusters of galaxies: Introduction

 \section{Introduction}

 Galaxy clusters, the most massive gravitationally bound systems in the Universe, serve as powerful cosmological probes and laboratories for studying galaxy evolution and the thermal history of the intracluster medium (ICM).
-In particular, observations of high-redshift clusters provide key insights into early structure formation and the evolution of ICM properties.
+In particular, observations of high-redshift clusters offer a unique window into early structure formation and the evolution of ICM properties.

 X-ray observations provide not only constraints on the thermodynamic properties of the intracluster medium, but also key insights into the dynamical states of galaxy clusters.
 In particular, structural indicators such as the offset between the brightest cluster galaxy (BCG) and the X-ray peak serve as valuable diagnostics of cluster assembly and merger history \citep{Katayama03, Sanders09}.